LewisScally/dfab-ondevs/src/pages/index.md

     section_id: hero_section
     background_image: images/header.jpg
     background_image_opacity: 65
-    content: >+
+    content: >
-      # Imagine this but with furniture and beds
+      # Imagine this but your info

       Or anything else for that matter.
 Only ongoing cost would be % of sale for snipcart to  process payment.
 Can allow card, debit, or any other payment type.
 This like all our sites is headless, so can be connected  to any CMS.
     actions:
       - title: See all items
         url: /store